Aging Research Incentive Grants

 - Up to 5-page description of project, including specific aims, background and significance, study design, potential for future independent funding, and anticipated impact on Aging research at Boston College.
 Please write in a style readily understood by researchers from other disciplines.

 - List of publications and extramural support for all investigators listed on proposal.

 - A 5-8 page biosketch for all investigators listed on the proposal.

 - Proposed budget.

-A PDF file of the proposal along with a letter of support from Dean or Department Chair should be submitted online to the Center for Centers.
+A PDF file of the proposal along with a letter of support from Dean or Department Chair should be submitted online via this online application.

 About Aging Research Incentive Grants (ARIG)

 ARIG proposals will be awarded on a competitive basis, intended primarily for full-time faculty members who wish to conduct research in the field of aging beginning with the summer recess and continuing through the subsequent academic year.
 The ARIG program is designed to support research carried out directly by the faculty applicant and normally will not be awarded to the same faculty member more than once in three years.
 Preference will be given to proposals from junior faculty who envision the ARIG as instrumental for extramural funding opportunities.